toashishagarwal/toashishagarwal/README.md

 I am a Software Engineer specializing in Java, Spring Boot, and cloud-native architectures.
 I'm passionate about building scalable microservices and exploring new technologies.
 I am an experienced data engineer with 21 years of experience who started building softwares for enterprise customers then worked on cloud-native apps.

 🔭 What I Do

-Enterprise application development using Java and Spring ecosystem Microservices architecture design and implementation Cloud-native application development
+1. Enterprise application development using Java, AI and Spring ecosystem <br>
+2. Microservices architecture design and implementation <br>
+3. Cloud-native application development <br>
-Performance optimization, JVM tuning and system design
+4. Performance optimization, JVM tuning and system design <br>

 💻 Tech Stack